0x69ED75/0x69ED75/README.md

 ## 📋 Current TODO:
-- Learn advanced React
+- Continue with advanced React
-- Learn some back-end technologies (Spring | NodeJS)
+- Learn how to use NextJS and Vercel